Framber Valdez: Personal life

 During Game 2 of the 2022 World Series at Minute Maid Park, Valdez' father, José Antonio Valdéz Ramírez, witnessed his son pitch for the first time in the major leagues.
-Valdez had not traveled previously to see him play due to a fear of flying.
+Valdez Ramirez had not traveled previously to see him play due to a fear of flying.

 Valdez is a Christian.
 He donated $100,000 to help build a church in his hometown.